Black Diamond HotForge Hybrid Review

 Ease of Grabbing

 Retail price for these draws is middle of the road for an affordable and functional draw, but about half the price of the most expensive draws in this review.
-Expect to pay a dollar more per draw if you want 18cm slings instead of 12cm.
-Likewise, if you order a six-pack you can save a dollar per draw.
+Expect to pay a little more per draw if you want 18cm slings instead of 12cm.
+Likewise, purchasing this draw in a six pack will offer a marginal savings per draw.
 These draws are a bit cheaper than the very similar HotForge Quickdraws, and since we like the clipping action of the lower wiregate better anyway, they present the best value.
-In fact, for the value-conscious, these draws are more than worthy of our Best Bang for the Buck Award.